-- Declines in demand for our offerings or delays in purchasing decisions as a result of COVID-19, which generally occurred in the first half of 2020 and may occur in the future, including as a result of social distancing requirements and shelter-in-place orders limiting our ability to deploy our products, and general economic uncertainty causing a number of businesses to delay or reduce costs. - Delays in payments or defaults by our customers or if customers terminate their relationships with us or do not renew their agreements on economic or other terms that are favorable to us. - Challenges in establishing certain new customer relationships due to travel and meeting restrictions as a result of COVID-19; and - Our modified business practices in response to the pandemic, such as having most of our employees work remotely, canceling all nonessential employee travel, and cancelling, postponing or holding virtually events and meetings.
-We may in the future be required to, or choose voluntarily to, take additional actions for the health and safety of our workforce, whether in response to government orders or based on our own determinations of what is in the best interests of our employees.
+- Declines in demand for our offerings or delays in purchasing decisions as a result of COVID-19, which generally occurred in the first half of 2020 and may occur in the future, including as a result of social distancing requirements and shelter-in-place orders limiting our ability to deploy our products, general economic uncertainty causing a number of businesses to delay or reduce costs; - Supply chain disruptions and component shortages, and increased costs relating to freight and shipping and securing timely and sufficient supply of certain product components; - Delays in payments or defaults by our customers or if customers terminate their relationships with us or do not renew their agreements on economic or other terms that are favorable to us; - Challenges in establishing certain new customer relationships due to travel and meeting restrictions as a result of COVID-19; and - Our modified business practices in response to the pandemic, such as having most of our employees work remotely, canceling all nonessential employee travel, and cancelling, postponing or holding virtually events and meetings.
+We may in the future be required to, or choose voluntarily to, take additional actions for the health and safety of our workforce, whether in response to government orders or based on our own determinations of what is in the best interests of our employees, and we have begun the process of reopening certain of our locations.
 To the extent our current or future measures result in decreased productivity, harm our company culture or otherwise negatively affect our business, our financial condition and operating results could be adversely affected.

 While we have seen improvement in our markets in recent periods, we remain cautious given recent COVID-19 surges across the globe and the impact the pandemic continues to have on global supply chains and the pricing and availability of certain materials and components.
-The severity, magnitude and duration of the COVID-19 pandemic, the vapublic health responses and its economic consequences continue to be uncertain, dynamic and difficult to predict, and the pandemic's impact on our operations and financial performance, as well as its impact on our ability to successfully execute our business strategies and initiatives, remains uncertain and difficult to predict.
+The severity, magnitude and duration of the COVID-19 pandemic, the public health responses and its economic consequences continue to be uncertain, dynamic and difficult to predict, and the pandemic's impact on our operations and financial performance, as well as its impact on our ability to successfully execute our business strategies and initiatives, remains uncertain and difficult to predict.
 Further, the ultimate impact of the COVID-19 pandemic on our customers and on our business, operations and financial performance, depends on many factors that are not within our control, including, but not limited, to: government, business and individual actions that have been and continue to be taken in response to the pandemic (including restrictions on travel and transport, prohibitions on, or voluntary cancellation of, large gatherings of people and social distancing requirements, and modified workplace activities); the impact of the pandemic and actions taken in response to local or regional economies, travel, and economic activity; the availability of government funding programs; general economic uncertainty in key markets and financial market volatility; volatility in our stock price, global economic conditions and levels of economic growth; and the success of vaccination efforts and pace of recovery in the regions and countries where we conduct business, including the impact of any faltering or unsuccessful reopening of economic activity or subsequent outbreaks of COVID-19.
-As a result of the uncertainty and disrupted market conditions due to the COVID-19 pandemic, our business, operating results and financial condition has been and may continue to be adversely affected
+As a result of the uncertainty and disrupted market conditions due to the COVID-19 pandemic, our business, operating results and financial condition has been and may continue to be adversely affected.